 Mattress, Pillow, and Room Temperature

-Or is your room too warm or too cool?
-Ideally, it should be 18–21°C (65–70°F) and well ventilated.
+Your sleep area should ideally be 18–21°C (65–70°F) and well ventilated.
 Immoderate temperatures and stale air will keep you awake.
-During hot weather, take a cool (but not cold) shower before bed and keep an electric fan on your nightstand. ✔
+During hot weather, take a cool (but not cold) shower before going to bed and put an electric fan on your nightstand.

 Lighting

 Wherever possible, stay away from fluorescent strips and energy-saving LED bulbs directly before bed.
-Like computer screens and other backlit devices, these emit blue light, which suppresses the production of melatonin.
-This is a hormone secreted by the pineal gland, which causes tiredness at the onset of darkness.
+Similar to computer screens and other backlit devices, these emit blue light, which suppresses the production of melatonin.
+This is a hormone secreted by the pineal gland that makes us feel tired after dark.
+More on that later.

 Play Meditative Music